bruvellu/cephalic-furrow/3-text/README.md

 **2021-05-31**

-- Revised the introduction outline to a more direct storyline about the mechanical role of the cephalic furrow.
+- Revises the introduction outline to a more direct storyline about the mechanical role of the cephalic furrow.
+- Adds plot with maximum depth of cephalic furrows and ectopic folds in btd and eve mutant embryos.

 **2021-05-28**